viperleed/viperleed/doc/content/basics/tensor_leed.rst

     the calculation of delta amplitudes and the structure optimization into two independent stages.
-As a direct consequence, the optimization can **only** be performed on a predefined grid of perturbations (as given by the :ref:`DISPLACEMENTS file<displacements>` in ViPErLEED).
+As a direct consequence, the optimization can **only** be performed on a predefined grid of perturbations (as given by the :ref:`DISPLACEMENTS` file in ViPErLEED).
 Further, to achieve the best possible fit, the grid-based nature makes it necessary to run multiple sets of delta-amplitude calculations and structure optimizations with increasingly finer pitch.

     .. note::
         Starting with a fine grid over a large variation range